 Both times it was exciting to be announced as a winner and both times the prizes were a disappointment.
 The first time I won, there was a mixup, the tweets during the party stated we were going to win a specific set of items and what we received was very different and not even the correct brand.
 The second time, well, I just never received my prize at all.

-This site is my favorite.
 They provide free samples from companies such as Johnson & Johnson and Revlon.
 How do you receive samples?
 Fill out the application.
 Try as I might, I have not yet been accepted into a sampling program.

-So then why is this site my favorite?
 Aside from the free samples they also allow you to earn gift cards.
 When you create an account you are given a variety of questions to answer each day, each question has a point value and as these points add up you can redeem a gift card for Amazon, Target or Walmart.

 It is super easy to rack up points and earn gift cards, I just have not yet cracked the code for getting selected for samples.

 BzzAgent, like Influenster gives you a score, a "BzzScore" if you will, based on your interactions with the site.
 How do you raise your "BzzScore" if you are selected to receive free samples, complete the campaign tasks, connect your social accounts and answer survey questions.
 These survey questions are also said to help pair you with a Bzz campaign.

 I was selected for a campaign not too long ago, Plum Organics Baby Bowls.
 I received 7 full sized Baby Bowls to offer to my daughter and to review and discuss on BzzAgent's website.
 Some of the tasks included writing specific topic Tweets, sharing images on Instagram and Facebook and talking about any "off-line" conversations you may have had with other people about the product.

 So far this has been the only campaign I have been selected for but I hope I get to try more things for BzzAgent soon because they made it super easy to complete tasks.